-The legal limit blood alcohol limit (BAC) for operating while intoxicated@ (OWI) is .08% and will remain the same.
-Under Michigan's Super Drunk law, persons with a high BAC of .17% or greater will face harsh penalties:
+The legal limit blood alcohol limit (BAC) for operating while intoxicated (OWI) is .08%.
+Under Michigan's Super Drunk law, person who operates a vehicle with a "high BAC" of .17% or greater will face harsher penalties:

 It is not logical that someone who has a BAC of .17% should face penalties to this extent when someone who has a BAC of .16% is prosecuted under a much less strict law.
-Certainly, the law intends to sort out those with severe drinking problems and punish them accordingly.
-However, the law cannot accurately conclude that a person who has a BAC of .16% is a lesser risk than the person who has a BAC .17%, and visa versa.
+It is our opinion that the "Super Drunk" law cannot accurately conclude that a person who has a BAC of .16% is a lesser risk than the person who registers a BAC .17%, and visa versa.
 You will want to be proactive if you are pulled over and well prepared if you are charged as a super drunk or drunk driving in Michigan.
+However illogical (the .17 cutoff - see link to BAC chart below), the law intends to sort out those with severe drinking problems and punish them accordingly.

 ASK FOR A SECOND TEST, BLOOD TEST